AilabUdineGit/BeGan-KP-master/README.md

 Note: this is the original readme file edited by the authors.
 Only changed some parts to make the project working.

 A Bert model is used for the Discriminator.
-To train it, be sure the option -use_bert_discriminator is set to True, then run
+To train it, be sure the option `-use_bert_discriminator` in config.py is set to True, then run
 ```terminal
 python GAN_Training.py  -data data/kp20k_sorted/ -vocab data/kp20k_sorted/ -exp_path exp/%s.%s -exp kp20k -epochs 5 -copy_attention -train_ml -one2many -one2many_mode 1 -batch_size 2 -model [MLE_model_path] -train_discriminator
 ```